keptn/lifecycle-toolkit/docs/content/en/docs/concepts/overview/klc-cert-manager/_index.md

 The certificate is created as a secret in the `keptn-lifecycle-toolkit-system` namespace with a renewal threshold of 12 hours.
 If it expires, the [klt-cert-manager](https://github.com/keptn/lifecycle-toolkit/blob/main/klt-cert-manager/README.md) renews it.
 The Lifecycle Toolkit operator waits for a valid certificate to be ready.
 The certificate is mounted on an empty dir volume in the operator.

 When a certificate is left over from an older version, the webhook or the operator may generate errors because of an invalid certificate.
-ITo solve this, t delete the certificate and restart the operator.
+To solve this, delete the certificate and restart the operator.